 Tutoring jobs range widely, but the most requested positions occur once or several times per week in the afternoons directly following school dismissal.
 A tutor might work for 1-2 hours on Monday, Wednesday, and Friday from 3 pm to 5 pm.
 The same tutor might fill in their schedule tutoring another child on Tuesday and Thursday afternoon.
 A tutor may also have additional responsibilities such as picking up the child from school and driving them home, fixing a snack or helping prepare dinner.

-Once you’ve created your tutor profile on UrbanSitter, visit the tutoring Job Board to view opportunities.
+Once you’ve created your profile on UrbanSitter, visit the Job Board to find tutoring jobs and other great opportunities.
 Submit your interest in jobs and always be sure to include a personal note explaining why you are the ideal candidate.
 Separately, parents may search and find your profile and send you job requests directly.
 It is entirely up to you which jobs you accept or decline.